 Enrol the child as a guest member by first completing a copy of the club's Guest Membership Form

-• Sections 1 to 3 for the child's details
+• Sections 1 - for the child's details

 • Section 6 - the child's legal guardian to complete this - read, nominate the carer (who must be a member), sign and date.

-Submit the form to the Club either at a meeting. by email to the Secretary, or to the leader.
+Submit the form to the leader, by email or in person.